sreeramsunkara/TAS-Workshop-CAH/README.md

 You also didn't open any support tickets to request access to services such as MySQL or to bind services to applications.

 Congratulations !!
 If you have a few extra minutes, we would like to hear from you.
 How was the workshop experience?
-Please send your comments and questions to RMeira@VMware.com
+Please send your comments and questions to sunkarasr@VMware.com.
+Thanks to Ralph Meira(rmeira@vmware.com) for creating the content and labs.

 Thank you!!